 Only one grant per organisation can be supported at any one time.

-There are no deadlines and applications can be submitted at any time, provided that
+There are no deadlines and applications can be submitted at any time, provided that:

-- we are not already assessing an application from your organisation to one of our other programmes; and
+- we are not already assessing an application from your organisation to one of our other programmes;

 - if you applied previously and were unsuccessful, that more than 12 months has passed since you received your declination letter.